hugoferreira/asso-pipes-and-stuff-v19/readme.md

 ![](assets/scenario-1.png)

 * Unbounded queue;
-* Publisher sends message a.s.a.p.;
+* Publisher sends messages a.s.a.p.;
-* Subscriber tries to pull message and blocks (`awaits`) until it has one;
+* Subscriber tries to pull messages and blocks (`awaits`) until it has one;
 * *Implicit* subscription (fetch from data structure).

 #### Potential problems

 * Possible out-of-memory in queue;
 * Publisher produces work even if no subscriber exists (eager);
-* When does the subscriber *consumes* (removes) the message from the queue?
+* When does the subscriber *consume* (removes) the message from the queue?
 Right away?
 When it finishes the work?
-What if if fails after removing and before finishing its work?
+What if it fails after removing and before finishing its work?

 ---